hexydec/htmldoc/docs/how-to-use.md

 ## Minifying Documents

-When minifying documents, HTMLDoc updates the internal representation of the document and some of the output settings.
+When minifying documents, HTMLdoc updates the internal representation of the document and some of the output settings.
 When the document is saved, the generated code will then be smaller.

 ```php
 $doc = new \hexydec\html\htmldoc();